-Accuracy of description
+Accuracy of descriptions on ebay

 Take careful note of the guidelines provided on screen.
 They will offer protection against issues, such as possible comeback from the buyer.
 Take care to describe any flaws honestly.

-Payment and Postage
+Payment and postage on ebay

 The 'Buy it Now' option allows purchasers to bypass the auction and buy there and then for the price you state.

-eBay now insists sellers offer the option of PayPal - except in a handful of categories.
+ebay now insists sellers offer the option of PayPal - except in a handful of categories.
 For some items it is the only payment method permitted.
 It usually also possible to pay by personal cheque, postal order - or cash (if the buyer collects in person).

 Got an old mobile phone or unwanted electrical gadgets?
 Read our tips for selling them.

-Check your listing
+Check your ebay listings